Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 Final: Orono 15, Marshall 14, OT

 Orono won the toss and elected to defend first.
 Marshall senior Andrew Stelter rushed for 6 yards, then a 4-yard touchdown to put the Tigers up, but Orono answered shortly after.
 Mauer had to scramble to the right sideline and heave a pass to senior Simon Vinton.
-A spiked ball celebration was called for unsportsmanlike conduct, moving the extra point back to the 35-yard line.
-Orono decided to go for the two-point conversion instead, which booked the program’s first trip to the Prep Bowl.
+Unsportsmanlike conduct was called for a ball spiked in celebration, moving the extra point back to the 35-yard line.
+Orono decided to go for the two-point conversion anyway and booked the program’s first trip to the Prep Bowl.

 — Cassidy Hettesheimer